koxx12-dev/AB-Epic-Deserializer/README.md

 Welcome to AB Epic tools!
 This is made with C#

-To build it, you will need Visual Studio 2019 or higher
+To build or run it, you will need Visual Studio 2019 or higher, or Dotnet CLI